-Excerpts from the talk ‘DESIGN THINKING AT WORK: FOR LEARNING AND FOR BUSINESS’ delivered by Rituparna Dasgupta, Global Talent & Development Leader, Intuit, at Learning League 4 (26th July 2019)
+Excerpts from the talk ‘DESIGN THINKING CREATIVITY & INNOVATION AT WORK: FOR LEARNING AND FOR BUSINESS’ delivered by Rituparna Dasgupta, Global Talent & Development Leader, Intuit, at Learning League 4 (26th July 2019)

 The rise of start-ups in India and changes in the work environment have shown a serious inclination towards Design as a strong practice in these millennial companies like Swiggy, PayTm etc.